Servings: 6-8 serving(s)

 Your Easter ham couldn’t be simpler, or more delicious, than this country ham with mustard and molasses.

 This country ham with mustard and molasses is a recipe from Chef Alain Bossé, also known as The Kilted Chef and is featured in his new cookbook, The Acadian Kitchen.
-(See below for your chance to win a prize package that includes Chef Alain’s new cookbook.)

 I caught up with Chef Alain last week to talk about molasses (and enjoy two days of culinary instruction from one of Atlantic Canada’s most engaging culinary ambassadors).